Introduction

 This level of organization suggests a mature operational workflow and potential downstream use of the stolen data for account takeover, resale, or secondary fraud campaigns.

 Figure10.
-Litespeed Web Server where the harvested credentials and phishing scripts are stored.
+Litespeed Web Server, where the harvested credentials and phishing scripts are stored.

-- Correlate URL patterns involving translate.goog and web.app
+- Correlate URL patterns involving translate.goog and web.app — do not treat Google-owned domains as automatically safe

-- Share IOCs across industry and CERT communities
+- Share IOCs across industry and CERT communities before the next infrastructure rotation makes yesterday’s blocklist irrelevant

 Frequently Asked Questions (FAQ)